ProFormA/taskxml/gradinghints/whitepaper-grades.md

  - **nullify-conditions**

    Specifies a [composite condition](#nullify-conditions) when the sub result of the pointed-at node should get nullified.
 The pointed-at node is a test or a combine node.
-When calculating the condensed result for this node (this = the node sourcing the pointer), the score of the pointed-at node is assumed 0, if the composite condition is true.
+If the composite condition evaluates to False, it has no effect.
+Otherwise, the score of the pointed-at node is _not_ accumulated into the condensed result of the pointing-from-node.
+State differently, the score that flows into the accumulator function of the pointing-from-node, is assumed to be emitted as 0 from the pointed-at node.

  - **nullify-condition**

    Specifies a [_comparison_ condition](#nullify-condition-without-s) when the sub result of the pointed-at node should get nullified.
-The only difference to \<nullify-conditions\> is the trailing "s" and the fact, that \<nullify-conditions\> represents a compositecondition while \<nullify-condition\> represents simple comparisoncondition.
+The only difference to \<nullify-conditions\> is the trailing "s" and the fact, that \<nullify-conditions\> represents a composite condition while \<nullify-condition\> represents a simple comparison condition.

 ##### Attributes of grades-base-ref-child-type common to "test-ref" pointers and "combine-ref" pointers

  - **weight**

-   Specifies a weight that is multiplied to the sub result of the pointed-at node.
+   Specifies a weight that is multiplied to the sub result of the pointed-at node when flowing into the accumulator function.
 The pointed-at node is a test or a combine node.
-When calculating the condensed result for this node (this = the node sourcing the pointer), the score of the pointed-at node is multiplied by the weight, if present.
+When calculating the condensed result for the pointing-from node, the score of the pointed-at node is multiplied by the weight, if present.
 Otherwise nothing is multiplied.
-A special case is together with the function _avg_ where possibly attributed weights are completely ignored.
+A special case is together with the accumulator function _avg_ where possibly attributed weights are completely ignored.

  - **weight**